Pet Care Blog

 Age

-Older dogs have a higher risk of overheating, as well.
-If a senior canine has mobility issues, they may be at a disadvantage if they’re left in the sun and start to overheat.
-Pet parents should never leave a dog, especially an older dog, unsupervised outside when it’s very hot, as overheating can occur quickly.
+Older dogs are also at a higher risk of overheating.
+If a senior canine has mobility issues, it may be at a disadvantage if it's left in the sun and starts to overheat.
+Pet parents should never leave a dog, especially an older dog, unsupervised outside when it's very hot, as overheating can occur quickly.

 How to keep dogs cool in the heat